See Also

 Thanks!

 The best public transportation option between Tacoma and Seattle is the train, and there are three: the Sounder weekday commuter train, the Amtrak Cascades line, and the daily Amtrak Coast Starlight line.
 All of these trains are comfortable and reliable, but with that many people, it can be expensive.
 You can take the 590 Express Bus from the Tacoma Dome into Downtown Seattle, but again – with that many bus fares, you’re still better off paying a daily rate in one of the downtown Seattle parking lots.
-Park in downtown Seattle, and definitely wander around and eat some lunch at Pike Place Market before heading down to the waterfront, where you can ride the Great Wheel or do the Wings Over Washington Flying Ride, and visit the Seattle Aquarium.
-(Note that the Space Needle is undergoing renovations right now, and while it’s still open for business, it’s a bit of a construction mess – if you really want to see it, you can catch the monorail at Westlake Center downtown, and it’ll take you right to its base.)
+Park in downtown Seattle, and I recommend wandering around Pike Place Market before heading down to the waterfront, where you can ride the Great Wheel or do the Wings Over Washington Flying Ride, and visit the Seattle Aquarium.

 We are thinking about visiting Seattle with 6 kids (ages 4-11) over spring break weekend at the end of March, check in Saturday and check out Tuesday.
 We would have to get two rooms hopefully adjoining.
 I like the looks of the Seattle airport hotel indoor pool.
 Any recommendations you can give are appreciated.